MazdakE/ME_blog/_posts/2021-09-24-My-Sixth-Blog.markdown

 _Image illustrates the output of what the client recieves when searching for Eminem_

 Last page is the Delete-page which deletes the song the client wishes to remove from the database.
-The cient types in the id of that song and submits.
+The client types in the id of that song and submits.
 After that the song is gone from our database.
-If cient regrets to remove the song, just go back to Post-page and add that song back.

 ![music_delete](/ME_blog/images/music_delete.png){:class="img-fluid"}